-This guide discusses Expanding Market Size Business.
+This guide discusses How to Increase Market Share.
 When expanding your market share business, explore all the strategic alternatives available to you.
 Select the one that makes the most sense and then prepare a marketing plan on how to implement that strategy.
 There are at least a dozen common strategies and a variety of strategic combinations or special situations to choose from.

 Learn to spot telltale signs of saturation in your present facilities.
 Grocery stores, for example, keep track of abandoned carts.
 When a shopper fills a cart and then leaves because the checkout line is too long, the grocer should realize that there is a serious problem.
 If you are experiencing bottlenecks, think about adding to your facilities.
 Determine how many additional customers you could service by building up or out and compare the additional sales to the cost of construction and temporary inconvenience.

 Icrease Market Size By Relocation